Menu

 Where attendance does not improve, referrals will be made to the Education Welfare Officer (EWO).
 The EWO is an officer of Surrey County Council with a statutory duty to enforce good attendance.
 Fixed penalty notices (fines) can be issued if persistent absence continues or if more than four consecutive unauthorised absence occurs.
 The school will also be running Attendance Awareness courses to which parents of persistent absentees will be invited.
 Co-operation in attending an Attendance Awareness course will enable you to avoid having to pay a fixed penalty notice.

 We love having your children in school and so we make time every week to celebrate attendance in Collective Worship (assembly).
-We share class attendance figures with the children, give out stickers and certificates for 100% attendance and enter all of those children with 100% attendance into our termly attendance prize draw.
-The more weeks you have 100% attendance, the more times you get your name entered into the prize draw, the more chance you have of winning a prize e.g. a state of the art bike from Finch Cycles in Reigate along with cycling lessons.
+We share class attendance figures with the children, give out stickers and certificates for 100% attendance and the class with the higehst attendance percentage that week receive our 'Attendance Ted' bear to stay in their classroom for the week.

 We look forward to seeing an improvement in attendance.